 Going into respite care could be the answer, and some care homes allocate specific rooms for this purpose.

 Each local authority will have its own policy for charging for respite care but the value of your home would not be taken into account.

 - You’re able to give the person who cares for you a break.

 - You might benefit from receiving the care if you are recovering from an illness.

 - You might enjoy the change of scenery and the company.

 - Depending on your circumstances, you might have to pay a lot for the accommodation.

 - You’ll be away from your home and familiar surroundings.

 How much is it going to cost?

 24-hour live in care at home could cost from around £50,000 a year.
-In which case moving to a care home could be more cost effective.
+In which case moving to a care home could be more cost effective, unless care is needed for you and a partner or spouse, in which case it can work out cheaper as many providers just charge a supplementary charge for a second person rather than doubling the cost.